francescopatane96/eNERVE/README.md

 7. Now, you have to install dependencies (from point 4 of the previous section) needed for the pipeline.
 ***
-### 🔴 We recommend using conda for creating a virtual environment:
+### 🔴 We recommend using conda for creating a virtual environment.
+This method is unstable, so we do not ensure proper execution

 1. from the terminal, digit:
 ```